Eera Veyyil: Plot

-Bala is the son of a honest tehsildar.
+Bala is the son of an honest tehsildar.
 At a temple pond, he sees a girl and splashes water on her.
 Bala is then taken to the police station since the girl is Priya, the daughter of the Kumbakonam mayor, Krishnamoorthy.
 Upon hearing this, Priya feels bad for Bala.
 They both start to have phone conversations and fall in love.
 When Priya's father learns that Priya is talking with a ruffian, he starts to hunt down Bala with the help of police officer Venugopal.
 How Bala tries to escape from the police forms the rest of the story.